-- Use Lubricity Dry Mouth Spray for immediate symptomatic relief
+- Use Lubricity Dry Mouth Spray for symptomatic relief

-While asthma affects everyone differently, creating an asthma action plan with a health professional can help you take control of your asthma symptoms.
-As for dry mouth symptoms caused by asthma, it is crucial to know how this will affect your mouth and overall health.
+While asthma affects everyone differently, creating an asthma action plan with a health professional can help you take control of your asthma symptoms, as for dry mouth symptoms caused by asthma, knowing how this will affect your mouth and overall health is crucial.